shellrow/cross-socket/README.md

 </div>

 ## Overview
 **netpulsar** is a real-time network utilization monitoring tool.
-Desktop app version of `netpulsar`.
+Desktop App.
 It provides comprehensive insights into your network's activity, enabling users to monitor traffic, manage connections, and view network configurations with ease.

 ![image](resources/ss/netpulsar-ss-overview.png)